thelounge/thelounge.github.io/_guides/upgrade.md

 ---
 layout: documentation
 title: Upgrade to The Lounge v3
-description: Upgrading to The Lounge v3 from an older version.
+description: List of all potential breaking changes when upgrading to The Lounge v3 from an older version
 ---

 This guide lists all breaking changes made between the releases of v2.7.1 and v3.0.0 that may require you taking actions before upgrading and running The Lounge.